-Can I use a car battery and an inverter?
+Can I use a battery and an inverter?
 It is possible, but a gas powered generator is usually the better solution.
 The battery should be a deep cycle / marine type, and the inverter must be a true sine wave inverter, rated 1000W or higher.
-Modified sine wave (MSW) inverters will not work.
+Modified sine wave (MSW) or square wave inverters will not work.

 What is the wheel recovery time?
 Under 3 seconds for hard (real) balls and under 2 seconds for medium and soft.
 By comparison, ATEC lists their recovery time at 8 seconds.
 Our thicker wheel tread provides better rebound so our wheels don't noticably slow after throwing a ball.

 How long does it take to convert the machines from baseball to softball?
 You have to replace the legs (which slide into sockets) and the ball feeder tube (two or four screws, depending on model).
 You also have to move the motors (four screws each on the Spinball 2 wheel, one threaded knob each on the others) to their proper positions.
 It should take about five minutes.